 Our no-scalpel vasectomy specialist, Dr. Alex Shteynshlyuger is an experienced urologist who uses no-scalpel, no-needle vasectomy technique at our vasectomy clinic location in Manhattan.
 He uses no-scalpel vasectomy techniques with a very low failure rate of less than 1/2,000.

 What is the Cost of Vasectomy?

 The cost of vasectomy varies and so does the experience and qualifications of who performs it.
-At New York Urology Specialists, you can be assured that your vasectomy is performed by an experienced, board certified urologist.
-The Vasectomy Center at New York Urology Specialists offer by far the best value for vasectomy in NYC.
+At New York Urology Specialists, you can be assured that your vasectomy is performed by an experienced, board-certified urologist.
+The Vasectomy Center at New York Urology Specialists offers by far the best value for vasectomy in NYC.
 For our current rates, visit our vasectomy costs page.
 Insurance coverage for vasectomy is often available.